Harlem Opera House

 The Opera House was located on the same stretch of 125th Street between 7th and 8th Avenues as the Victoria Theatre and the Hurtig & Seamon’s Music Hall (after 1934 renamed the Apollo Theatre).

-From around the turn of the 20th Century into the early-1920’s, the Harlem Opera House was part of the Keith-Albee vaudeville circuit.
+Around 1900 it became Keith & Proctor’s Harlem Opera House, and this lasted until 1911 when the partnership was dissolved.
+From then into the early-1920’s, the Harlem Opera House was part of the Keith-Albee vaudeville circuit.
 In 1922, it was taken over by Frank Schiffman, who previously operated the LaFayette Theatre on 135th Street, and who later took over the Apollo Theatre.

 For many years the Opera House presented big name jazz acts on stage, and motion pictures on screen.